ArtSabintsev/Siren/README.md

 ```swift
 Siren.sharedInstance.forceLanguageLocalization = SirenLanguageType.<#SirenLanguageType_Enum_Value#>
 ```
-### How to test Siren
+### Testing Siren
-Temporarily change the version string in Xcode to an older version than the one that's currently available in the App Store.
+Temporarily change the version string in Xcode (within the `.xcodeproj`) to an older version than the one that's currently available in the App Store.
 Afterwards, build and run your app, and you should see the alert.

+If you currently don't have an app in the store, use the **AppID** for the iTunes Connect App (376771144), or any other app, and temporarily change the version string in `.xcodeproj` to an older version than the one that's currently available in the App Store.

+For your convenience, you may turn on `printn()` debugging statement by setting `self.enableDebug = true` before calling the `checkVersion()` method.

 ### App Store Submissions
 The App Store reviewer will **not** see the alert.
 The version in the App Store will always be older than the version being reviewed.